teboli/chromatic_aberration_filtering/README.md

 ### Testing the code

 You can test the code with a test JPEG image containing chromatic aberrations.
-First, compile Cython code with
+First, compile Cython code and install the python package with
 > bash compile_cython.sh

-This will create in the main directory a filter_cython.c file.
+This will create in the *chromatic_aberration_filtering* directory a filter_cython.c file.
+The file is already shipped with this code.
+If you do not want to run cython, simply set to False the *USE_CYTHON* argument in setup.py.
 Second, you can restore the image with the command line:
 > python main.py

 This will save a 8-bit PNG file containing the restored image.
 The method can be also used on 16-bit TIFF images